history behind FLESH & STEAL

 Maps of Kansas City

-Sadly, the map of the Kansas City Business District that I used during research for the books is no longer available online.
-This collection of maps, however, will give you a good idea of how Kansas City looked during Prohibition.
+Unfortunately, the map of the Kansas City Business District that I used during my research for the book is no longer available online.
+This collection of maps, however, will provide a good idea of how Kansas City appeared during Prohibition.
 The locations in the books mainly take place in Wards 1, 2, 5, and 6.

 History of Whisky in Orkney, Scotland

 Whisky production in Orkney, Scotland, dates back to at least the late 18th century, with the establishment of Highland Park Distillery in 1798 by Magnus Eunson, a descendant of Viking settlers, who initially operated it as an illicit still.
-The Scapa Distillery was founded later in the 1880s.
-These two distilleries are the primary producers in the region today, known for their full-bodied, smoky, and salty whiskies, shaped by Orkney's unique environment and the use of Bere Barley and heather-infused peat.
+The Scapa Distillery was founded in the late 1880s.
+These two distilleries are the primary producers in the region today, renowned for their full-bodied, smoky, and salty whiskies, which are shaped by Orkney's unique environment and the use of Bere Barley and heather-infused peat.

 Pinkerton in Kansas City

-Given the prevalence of railroads and the Pinkerton agency's origins, their reach extended into Kansas City, which was a major hub for railroads, and was a natural area for their services.
+Given the prevalence of railroads and the Pinkerton agency's origins, their reach extended into Kansas City, a major hub for railroads and a natural area for their services.

-By the 1920s, Pinkerton operatives were also involved in investigations for insurance companies, focusing on automobile theft recovery.
+By the 1920s, Pinkerton operatives were also involved in investigations for insurance companies, with a primary focus on recovering stolen automobiles.
 John Giles Hagan, who worked for Pinkerton in Kansas City before founding his own detective agency, the Midwest Secret Service Detective Agency in 1919, learned his illicit trade during his time at Pinkerton.

 The real Alistair Gage: John G. Hagan